Chapter 7: Taproot Dual-Leaf Script Tree

 ├─ 50be5fc44ec580c387bf45df275aaa8b27e2d7716af31f10eeed357d126bb4d3: Alice internal pubkey

-└─ 2faaa677cb6ad6a74bf7025e4cd03d2a82c7fb8e3c277916d7751078105cf9df: Bob Script's TapLeaf hash
+└─ 2faaa677cb6ad6a74bf7025e4cd03d2a82c7fb8e3c277916d7751078105cf9df: Bob script's TapLeaf hash ← the sibling

-Bob script path control block#
+Bob-script path control block#

 Data extracted from transaction 185024da…: